-- 1. Create a survey for students and employees to take on their drug and alcohol use to establish a baseline and track improvement as a campus as a whole. - 2.
-Develop a few more posters and displays to put in key areas around campus. - 3.
-Decrease the number of repeat offenders that after educational and conduct sanctioning do not get brought into the Conduct Office for alcohol or drugs each academic year by 2%.
+- Create a survey for students and employees to take on their drug and alcohol use to establish a baseline and track improvement as a campus as a whole - Complete April 2022 - results attached. - 2.
+Develop a few more posters and displays to put in key areas around campus Complete. - 3.
+Decrease the number of repeat offenders that after educational and conduct sanctioning do not get brought into the Conduct Office for Alcohol or Drugs each academic year by 2% Complete only one repeat offender for alcohol.